 1 to participate in, and follow the progress of, the current work of the Sectors of the Union;

-2 to increase awareness at national, regional and international level among all interested non-governmental parties and to encourage their participation in relevant ITU activities, and in any other relevant activities emanating from the Geneva (2003) and Tunis (2005) phases of WSIS.
+2 to increase awareness at national, regional and international level among all interested non-governmental parties and to encourage their participation in relevant ITU activities, and in any other activities relevant to the Geneva (2003) and Tunis (2005) phases of WSIS and with respect to the debate about the Post-2015 Development Agenda.

 Reasons: This draft amendment suggests updating Resolution 101 on Internet Protocol-based Networks (IP) with the results linked to IP networks of the principal recent international conferences and assemblies, while incorporating aspects related to infrastructure and the international connectivity of networks.